alphagov/feedback/README.md

     development> bowl feedback

-### Testing with a instance of `signon`
+### Testing with real authorisation

 In order to raise tickets in Zendesk, the `feedback` app submits data to the `support` app.
 As the relevant `support` app endpoints are behind `signon`, `feedback` needs a bearer token for authorisation.
-To get this set up:
+To get this working after an import of signon data from preview:

-1. Create an API user within `signon`:

-        signonotron2> bundle exec rake "api_clients:create[Feedback app,feedback@alphagov.co.uk,support,api_users]"

-2. Copy the resulting bearer token into `config/initializers/support_app.rb`.
+1. Copy the token from the [support app initializer](config/initializers/support_app.rb).

+2. Start a rails console session within `signon`:

+        signonotron2> bundle exec rails c

+3. Execute the following (to update the token):

+    u = User.find_by_email('feedback@alphagov.co.uk')
+    a = u.authorisations.first
+    a.token = "<PLACE TOKEN HERE>"
+    a.save

-To start with a "real" `signon`:
+4. To start with real authentication using `signon` and `support`:

-    development> GDS_SSO_STRATEGY=real bowl signon feedback
+    development> GDS_SSO_STRATEGY=real bowl signon support feedback